Algebraic quantum kk-theory: Introduction

 The Green-Julg Theorem in Kasparov KK-theory (see \cite{Mkk}) states that if $G$ is a compact group and $B$ is a $G$-$C^*$-algebra, then there exists an isomorphism

-In the context of E-theory there is another version of Green-Julg Theorem (see \cite{ght}) which states that if $G$ is a compact group then there is an isomorphism In algebraic kk-theory there is also a version of this theorem, see \cite{eakk}.
-Let $G$ be a finite group such that $\frac{1}{\mid G \mid} \in \ell$, $B$ an $\ell$-algebra and $A$ an $G$-algebra then there is an isomorphism
+In the context of E-theory there is another version of Green-Julg Theorem (see \cite{ght}) which states that if $G$ is a compact group then there is an isomorphism Green-Julg Theorem in periodic cyclic homology is also studied in \cite{AK}, \cite{cv2} and \cite{cv1}.
+In algebraic kk-theory there is a version of this theorem, see \cite{eakk}.
+Let $G$ be a finite group such that $\frac{1}{\mid G \mid} \in \ell$, $B$ an $\ell$-algebra and $A$ a $G$-algebra then there is an isomorphism

 here $B^{\tau}$ denotes $B$ with the trivial action of $G$.
 In particular, if $B=\ell$ then